adamwulf/PonyExpress/Sources/PonyExpress/Documentation.docc/PonyExpress.md

 ``PonyExpress`` provides a type-safe alternative to `NotificationCenter`.

+## Overview

+When sending notifications, `NotificationCenter` only provides an optional `[AnyHashable: Any]?` `userInfo` object for the `Notification`.
+Unfortunately, this is not type-safe, and requires casting at the observer site.
+If the `userInfo` format ever changes for a notification, there is no compile-time check that all observers expect the new format.

+With `PonyExpress`, the contents of the notification, called a `Letter`, are type-safe and guaranteed at compile-time to match the observer site.

 ### Example

 The following snippet shows how to initialize a ``PonyExpress`` to send an `Int`